airalab/robonomics-smarthome/raspberry_image.md

 # Prepared Image
-We prepared image for more easily usage of Home Assistant with Xiaomi Miio and Robonomics on Raspberry Pi.
+We prepared an image to make it easier to use the Home Assistant with Xiaomi Miio and Robonomics with the Raspberry Pi.

 You can get it here: [download image](https://ipfs.io/ipfs/bafybeihjcidgm4bfmsedgxfacftinbyyqvjdqsmcd6t7jqsak23nrzivmm)